apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 ![Templates](./images/actor-create-templates.png)

-A prompt will ask you to give your Actor a name and then redirected to your Actor configuration page.
+After choosing the template your actor will be automatically named and you will be redirected to its page.

 ### Explore the source code

 The provided boilerplate code utilizes the [Apify SDK](https://docs.apify.com/sdk/js/) combined with [Crawlee](https://crawlee.dev/), Apify's popular open-source Node.js web scraping library.
-The code performs a recursive crawl of the [apify.com](https://apify.com) website.
+By default the code performs a recursive crawl of the [apify.com](https://apify.com) website, but you can change it to a website of your choosing.

 :::info Crawlee